Violetta: I know that. That wasn't poison, that was more Movit 11. Now all I have to do is watch you combust.

 - Those crystals are psychic super amplifiers so not just a metaphor, her ego *is* the power that destroys her.

-- In The Outer Limits (revival), a scientist pursues an immortal woman to unlock the secret of eternal life.
+- In The Outer Limits (1995) episode "Last Supper", a scientist pursues an immortal woman to unlock the secret of eternal life.
 He injected a tiny bit of her blood into a rat, which was still alive decades later.
 As his age had caught up with him, he decided to attempt the same on himself.
 He drew a little too much blood, however, causing him to de-age into a pre-fetal puddle of human tissue.